Tin-117m-DTPA

 A bone-binding radiopharmaceutical for treatment of bone metastases

 Development of tin-117m as a radiopharmaceutical was initiated by Suresh Srivastava and colleagues at Brookhaven National Laboratory as a bone-binding radiopharmaceutical.
 Multiple chelating agents were tested in rodent models which determined that bone binding and biodistribution was optimal for tin (+4)-DTPA.
-These studies demonstrated that more than half of administered tin-117m-DTPA was rapidly and irreversibly bound to bon, with increased binding in areas of increased bone turnover, and that the remainder was rapidly excreted in the urine.
+These studies demonstrated that more than half of administered tin-117m-DTPA was rapidly and irreversibly bound to bone, with increased binding in areas of increased bone turnover, and that the remainder was rapidly excreted in the urine.
 Exposure to organs other than cortical bone was minimal, and marrow sparing was demonstrated.

 Three clinical trials involving over 100 patients have been conducted which not only have confirmed the safety and relative marrow sparing effect of tin-117m-DTPA but also have demonstrated excellent pain relief in patients with painful bone metastases, most from prostate or breast cancer.
 At doses well below the maximum tolerated dose, three quarters of patients experienced major to complete relief of bone pain resulting in a mean onset of pain relief of less than a week and mean duration of relief greater than three months.
 This compares favorably to published results of other bone-binding radiopharmaceuticals.